balderdashy/sails-docs/reference/Models.ClassMethods.md

 # CRUD Methods
-The methods below allow you to do crud and stuff.
+The methods below are the basic crud methods offered by the ORM.
+Here is a very quick reference for each method.

 ### Overview
 | Method Name  |       Parameters     |                    Returned              |   Is It Asyncronous?  |